You’ve produced the first draft of your story. Now what?

 The letters under the chapters signify which character has the point of view, and in this story 7 characters have a unique POV.
 Moses and Zelda are the main characters, and you see that they mostly alternate.
 You also see that I have scratched out certain letters and replaced them with a different POV.
 I did that right up front in Chapter 1.
 I originally began it from Moses’s POV, found it wasn’t working, so made the change to Susie.
 Later I changed Chapter 6 from M to Z, and so forth.

-It is further apparent that I am also left-brain-y (anal?) about the pace and have marked off the 1/4 and 2/4 spots and the exactly middle of what is an 80K word story.
+It is further apparent that I am also left-brain-y (anal?) about the pace and have marked off the 1/4 and 2/4 spots and then where I hit 40,000 words in the middle of what is an 80K word story.
 I want a continuous unfolding of new information about the plot and the characters.
 Chapters 24 – 28, which starts with a visit to Madame Tussauds, are the dénoument that ends when the killer confesses.
 The final chapter resolves the werewolf narrative thread.

 In the embryo muscle and bone develop from the same cells and eventual separate.
 In a story characters and plot have a similar muscle-and-bone relationship.
 (Not sure which is which, however: muscle = characters and bone = plot?
 Probably.)
 Your characters determine the plot, the plot develops the characters.
 You can’t develop one without developing the other.